 In grade school, I was a Boy Scout.
 A rite of passage for all Boy Scouts is the day you get a pocketknife.
 I loved that pocketknife.
 Besides doing the obvious, cutting stuff, it also had a bunch of other cool attachments.
 It had a fork, spoon, toothpick, and a bottle opener because, you know,…Read More

 Focus on the problem, not the solution.
-I just spent about a half an hour looking for a photo sleeve for a baby album.
+I just spent about a half an hour looking online for replacement photo sleeves for a baby album that sits on a shelf in my office.
 I needed to do this because the sleeve was torn.
-I then realized that there were about two dozen unused sleeves in the back of the album.
-How often do you…Read More
+After coming up empty and thinking I’d have to toss the whole…Read More

 I have a number of tools and techniques for getting stuff done throughout the day.
 This article originally was written to myself as a text file.
 I’m publishing because it might help others.
 It’s certainly going to help me when I inevitably fall off the wagon.
 Getting Things Done I follow the GTD methodology for…Read More

 Note: This is an update to the post I originally published here.
 I don’t update that site anymore and am pulling relevant content onto this website.
 I have a huge filing cabinet and I hate using it.
 Each day, I get mail – junk mail, bills, medical records, brochures, manuals, school work, investments.
 You name…Read More

 Overview In this article I’m going to discuss how I moved from Omnifocus to OneNote for implementing the Getting Things Done methodology.
 OneNote is a great cross platform general purpose digital notebook application from Microsoft.
 The cross platform nature of OneNote suits me really well since I have an Android, Mac and iPad and am…Read More